Canon 1D Mark IV vs 5D Mark II

 Feature comparison: Canon 1D Mark IV vs 5D Mark II

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the 5D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark IV offers a wider field of view (100%) than the one in the 5D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 5D Mark II has a higher magnification (0.71x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Canon 5D Mark II in connection with corresponding information for a sample of similar cameras.

 Concerning the storage of imaging data, both the 1D Mark IV and the 5D Mark II write their files to Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 5D Mark II only has one slot.